 A deciduous shrub with glossy green, leathery leaves, which can be grown as a shrub or pruned as a small tree.
-Showy flat clusters of white flowers adorn the plant April-May.
-Drooping clusters of of blue-black fruit with red stems form in September.
+Showy flat clusters of white flowers adorn the plant March-June.
+Drooping clusters of blue-black fruit with red stems form in September.
 Many types of birds and mammals eat the fruit.
 Leaves turn rich burgundy in fall.

 Native Plant Database